jonasthewolf/gsn2x/README.md

 ### Example:

-    gsn2x -f full.dot -a arch.dot -m sub1.yml main.yml sub1.yml sub3.yml sub5.yml
+    gsn2x -f full.svg -a arch.svg -m sub1.yml main.yml sub1.yml sub3.yml sub5.yml

-This will generate the argument view for each module, the complete view (`-f full.dot`) of all modules and the architecture view (`-a arch.dot`).
+This will generate the argument view for each module, the complete view (`-f full.svg`) of all modules and the architecture view (`-a arch.svg`).
 In the complete view, the elements of the `sub1` module will be represented by a module.

 ## List of evidences